-This Summary Guidance is provided merely as a courtesy and is not intended to provide legal information or advice to any person or entity.
-The information provided herein should not be used except in conjunction with the individualized advice of legal counsel familiar with the user’s specific situation.
+This Summary Guidance is provided as a courtesy and is not intended to provide legal advice to any person or entity.
+The information provided herein should not be used except in conjunction with individualized advice of legal counsel familiar with the user’s specific situation.
 This is a fluid and rapidly changing area of the law, and, therefore, the accuracy of the information contained herein should always be verified by independent research.

 TITLE VI OF THE CIVIL RIGHTS ACT OF 1964

 Title VII of The Civil Rights Act of 1964 is broad.
 One of the objectives of the Civil Rights Act is protect people against discrimination in the workplace based on a person’s race, color, religion, sex (including pregnancy, transgender status, and sexual orientation), national origin, age (40 or older), disability or genetic information.

 The U.S. Equal Employment Opportunity Commission (EEOC) is responsible for enforcing federal law such as Title VII of the Civil Rights Act.
 It is a violation of federal law to discriminate against a job applicant or employee because of the person’s race, color, religion, sex (including pregnancy, transgender status, and sexual orientation), national origin, age (40 or older), disability or genetic information.